Epsil0neR/Epsiloner.Wpf.Navigation/Epsiloner.Wpf.Navigation/Samples/README.md

    - Sample_1.Modules.Details

 Both structure is similar:
-   - ViewModels - contains view models used only by this module
+   - **ViewModels** - contains view models used only by this module
-   - Views - contains views and other controls used only by this module
+   - **Views** - contains views and other controls used only by this module
-   - Configs - contains INavigationConfig implementation where described configuration for IndexNavigationTarget or DetailsNavigationTarget.
+   - **Configs** - contains INavigationConfig implementation where described configuration for IndexNavigationTarget or DetailsNavigationTarget.
 These configs also generates ViewModel on requiest.
-   - Setup.cs - static class which constructor is invoked when assembly is loaded.
+   - **Setup.cs** - static class which constructor is invoked when assembly is loaded.

-### Differences:
+### Differences

-   - Index module - Setup.cs - registers config directly, when Setup in Details module only registers it for ConfigResolver. (see **Note 1**)
+   - **Index module - Setup.cs** - registers config directly, when Setup in Details module only registers it for ConfigResolver. (see **Note 1**)
-   - Index module - IndexViewModel.cs - implements optional interface for data - INavigatable which provides additional functionality for ViewModel, like request to close window(shell) and method Navigated() which is invoked once navigation completed. (occurs before similar method invoked in View)
+   - **Index module - IndexViewModel.cs** - implements optional interface for data - INavigatable which provides additional functionality for ViewModel, like request to close window(shell) and method Navigated() which is invoked once navigation completed. (occurs before similar method invoked in View)
-   - Index module - IndexView.xaml.cs - implements optional interface for view - INavigatableView which provides additional functionality for View like:
+   - **Index module - IndexView.xaml.cs** - implements optional interface for view - INavigatableView which provides additional functionality for View like:
       - Navigated(owner shell, parent shell) method - invoked once navigation completed (occurs after similar method invoked in ViewModel).
 Gives oportunity to edit window properties, like Width, Height, Title, etc..
       - Unloading(owner shell) method - invoked when leaving view (navigating to another view, closing window, etc..) to reset custom modifications made to window - like set WindowStyle to previous value - in case that view should be shown without header and buttons.